kclquantlaw/pipeline/README.md

 The steps of the pipeline are:

 - Data Modeling, initialize the declared Graphie Object (file: Sofia Pipeline.ipynb).
-(Figure 3, section Data Modelling in [1])
+(Figure 3, section "Data Modelling" in [1])

 - Parser, using native beautifulsoup (https://www.crummy.com/software/BeautifulSoup/) methods parse Housing Act's 2004 full XML content.
 The parsing is completed in two phases using the following methods contents(url) and singlesection(url). contents(url): for each section of the Housing Act 2004, return one section's coresponded UK Legislation URI.